The Ultimate Shower Screen Buying Guide

 So, what are the options?

-You can squeegee down the glass after every use to remove liquids or invest in a shower that uses state-of-the-art self-cleaning technology.
-The shower screens, shower panels, and bath screens in the Lakes Bathrooms range each feature an AllClear coating that repels water, soap scum, and limestone, which means you never have to worry about cleaning your shower glass again!
+After each use, you can either squeegee down the glass to remove liquids or opt for a shower that utilises cutting-edge self-cleaning technology.
+The shower screens, shower panels, and bath screens in the Lakes Bathrooms and Alpine ranges each feature a nano coating that repels water, soap scum, and limestone, which means you never have to worry about cleaning your shower glass again!

 Conclusion